phuc16102001/phuc16102001/README.md

 ## Hi guys!
 This is Stephen :octocat:

-🎓 Studying at the University of Science, I am majoring in Computer Science.
+🎓 Graduated as a valedictorian at the University of Science, majoring in Computer Science.

 💼 Currently, I am working at the [Naver](https://www.navercorp.com/en/naver/company) as a backend engineering.